-Drawing from their own personal experiences and their homegrown roots, the sisters' songwriting style reflects the early influences of the late great John Prine, Jewel, Sheryl Crow, Dolly Partin and Bonnie Rait.
+Drawing from their own personal experiences and their homegrown roots, the sisters' songwriting style reflects the early influences of the late great John Prine, Jewel, Sheryl Crow, Dolly Parton and Bonnie Raitt.

 Recently reunited in their Cape Breton hometown, the duo has wasted no time establishing the band as an up and coming presence on the east coast music scene.

 The sisters are currently touring locally while independently recording their first full length album.
 Stay tuned!

 Like the rest of the world, Danielle MacDonald and Shellie Tobin had no idea that a global pandemic was looming when they decided to officially put themselves out there as a sister band after years of singing and playing together in Cape Breton kitchen parties.
 To say the duo had a rough start to their music career would be an understatement.

 Their biggest challenge starting out in 2019 was the fact that the bandmates lived in two different provinces.
 With Danielle still in rural

 PEI, and Shellie back home in Cape Breton, virtual jams were the only option for the girls, long before they were popularized by the pandemic.
 Live shows were few and far between back then, always strategically planned weeks or months in advance around Danielle's quick weekend trips home.
 Hardly ideal conditions to launch a music career.
 But the duo was determined, neither doubting their decision to form the band.
 "We just wanted to play music together", says Tobin, "and we'd take it any way we could get it".